| Strandgade 93, Copenhagen | http://www.noma.dk | ingested 8th June ’09 |

 On the whole, service throughout the night was pleasant and attentive.
 I particularly loved how each course was introduced by the sous chef charged with preparing that particular dish.
 They showed great attention to detail about the origin of the produce and the passion and care for the dish they nurtured from prep all the way to service really shone through.

 Redzepi has truly done Nordic Cuisine proud.
-His bold and inventive style has taken food to new heights never achieved by this modest region.
+His bold and inventive style has taken food to new heights.
 Who needs a holiday in the great outdoors – you get all of this on a plate (and more) at Noma.